This post may contain affiliate links. Please read our disclosure policy.

 cheesy potatoes in a small red baking dish.

-1. Sprinkle the topping over the potato casserole and place the casserole on a rimmed baking sheet to catch any possible spills.
+• Sprinkle over the casserole.
+Place the dish on a rimmed baking sheet to catch any spills.

 an unbaked hashbrown casserole in a baking dish.

-1. Bake for 30 minutes or until heated through and golden brown.
+1. Bake: Bake for 30 minutes until hot and golden brown.

 a small batch cheesy potato casserole on a baking sheet cooling on a counter.